thestk/stk/INSTALL.md

 % The Synthesis ToolKit in C++ (STK)
 % Perry R. Cook and Gary P. Scavone
-% 1995--2012
+% 1995--2014

 # The Synthesis ToolKit in C++ (STK)
-By Perry R. Cook and Gary P. Scavone, 1995--2012.
+By Perry R. Cook and Gary P. Scavone, 1995--2014.

 The Synthesis ToolKit in C++ can be used in a variety of ways, depending on your particular needs.
-Some people simmply choose the classes they need for a particular project and copy those to their project directory.
+Some people simply choose the classes they need for a particular project and copy those to their project directory.
 Others like to compile and link to a library of object files.
 STK was not designed with one particular style of use in mind.

 ## Unix systems and MinGW